Virginia Ryan is a visual artist, art therapist (B.A.A.T) and gestalt counselor.

 Virginia Ryan stoically and freely chooses the diaspora, that tragic historic fate suffered by many peoples in both East and West, In this sense the work acquires a Utopian value in the true sense of the word, the preference for a non-place, for a 'dematerialized elsewhere' that does not require permanence or definitive occupation.
 Painting, sculpture, photography, design and architecture interweave in the production of installations that can stand in any space, but without the risk of being totally integrated.
 The nomadism and eclecticism of style that supports the form helps the establishment of a gradual decomposition with respect to the spatial unity of the productive moment and the temporal unity of the moment of contemplation.
 Virginia Ryan's work acts like a blender that creates interaction between the various forms of language and dematerializes every traditional aesthetic category......''

 In December 2013, leaving Abidjan, Ryan moved her African studio to the historic coastal city of Grand Bassam, a Unesco World Heritage Site in the Ivory Coast, where she sourced local material such as analogue photographs, pagne' dress fabrics and abandoned film posters for further large-scale projects.
 In collaboration with younger artists / studio assistants, she established the N.G.O.
-Make Art Not War (active for two years) whose mission was to use creative means in peace-building and reconciliation after the years of civil conflict.
+Make Art Not War whose mission was to use creative means in peace-building and reconciliation in the immediate aftermath of civil conflict.

 In October 2016, Ryan founded an open art workshop with asylum seekers from West Africa in Trevi, her place of residence in Italy: ' MakeArtNotWalls/italia ' establishing a place for creative exploration intersecting art and art therapy.
 Ryan has co-curated exhibitions of the group's work in Italy and Edinburgh, Los Angeles and Paris, whilst remaining committed to her own practice.